Pankaj-M-Deori/Social-Buzz-Content-Analysis-Analytic-Report-/README.md

 - Performance: The average content score is 39.62, and 3.8% of posts receive zero reactions, indicating room for content optimization.

 - Peak Engagement Times: Users are most active early in the morning (5–9 AM) and late at night (10–11 PM), with 6 AM seeing the highest activity.

+# Recommendations
+- Focus on creating more content in the top-performing categories such as Animals, Science, Healthy Eating, Technology, and Food—as they show the strongest user engagement.

+- Leverage visual contents like Photos and Videos, which consistently receive higher engagement compared to Audio and Other types.

+- Schedule key posts during early morning hours (5–9 AM) and late at night (10–11 PM) to align with peak user activity.

+- Investigate the 3.8% of posts with zero engagement.
+Review content strategy and consider experimenting with formats, headlines, or timing.

+- Given that Positive sentiment dominates user reactions, continue developing uplifting or inspiring content to sustain user interest and loyalty.